MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.HDInsight/v1.6.1/New-AzureHDInsightCluster.md

 ```

 ### -Subscription
-Specifies the azure_2 subscription in which to create an HDInsight cluster.
+Specifies the Azure subscription in which to create an HDInsight cluster.

 ```yaml
 Type: String